There are many weird and wonderful Irish wedding traditions.

 Traditionally, the handkerchief would later be used to make a bonnet for the couple’s first child and would often be passed down from generation to generation.

 Ever wondered where the phrase “tying the knot” actually comes from?
-In a traditional Irish wedding, the bride and groom would stand face to face, holding hands.
+In a traditional Irish wedding ceremony, the bride and groom would stand face to face, holding hands.

 12. A lucky horseshoe